KaiWangCanada/DeveloperChallenge/README.md

 ### When you're done...

-ZIP your completed Project and email it to your Paytm contact OR directly to us at: christopher.larsen@paytmlabs.com If you want to just send a link to your own repo, that's fine too!
+ZIP your completed Project and email it to your Paytm contact OR directly to us at: christopher.larsen@paytmlabs.com If you want to just send a link to your own repo, that's fine too but please do __not__ fork this repo thanks!

 Have fun!